Codecademy/docs/sklearndecisiontrees.md

 ## Machine Learning

-Sklearn is a open learn library that contains tools on machine learning.
-For example, a type of tool is a decision tree.
+Sklearn is an open-source library that contains tools for machine learning.
+For example, one type of tool is a decision tree.
 Decision trees are models that can chart decisions, consequences, event outcomes, resource costs, and utilities.